-KEY / Notes
+KEY / Notes Initiative has a primary focus c

-Initiative has a primary focus c impact on the pathway component.
+Initiative has a secondary focus or impact on the pathway component.

 Impacts can be positive or negative, though in general the nature of the initiatives included in the matrix yield a positive impact with respect to reducing quantity and/or quality components of the three pollutant pathways.
 E.g., diversion of CSO from an overflow point will have a positive impact on CSO quantity but a negative impact on wastewater quantity (that must be treated).
 Conversely, reduction in runoff yield will positively impact both stormwater and CSO pathways.